saniyasabitova/Text-Generation-with-GRU-Language-Modeling-/README.md

 Efficient Preprocessing: Implemented vocabulary mapping (word2ind, ind2word) and tokenization.

- Results & Visualizations
-You can find the training metrics and generation examples in the /results folder:

 Training Loss: The model shows smooth convergence, indicating effective learning of the language distribution. *

 Text Generation Example: